aboosoyeed/FlyQ/README.md

 - [ ] Producer acknowledgments and retries
 - [ ] Durable offset storage
 - [ ] Idempotent produce with deduplication
+- [ ] Replace JSON offset file with internal `__consumer_offsets` topic
+  - Append offset commits as records to a log
+  - Use standard segment and index engine for durability
+  - Enable log compaction for latest-offset retention

 ### Stage 8 – Observability & Tooling (Planned)
 - [ ] Prometheus metrics and exporter integration